golang/website/_content/doc/comment.md

 are shown alongside the type `T` and its methods, under the assumption that they are `T`'s constructors.

-By default, programmers can assume that a top-level func is safe to call from multiple goroutines;
+By default, programmers can assume that a top-level function is safe to call from multiple goroutines;
 this fact need not be stated explicitly.